 Benefits of BLHeli_32 Firmware on 32-bit ESC

-The 32-bit platform also allows more functionality and features that simply wasn’t possible on 8bit ESC’s, such as
+The most exciting news about the 32-bit platform is the possibility of future functionality and features that simply wasn’t possible on 8bit ESC’s, such as

 - programmable PWM frequency of up to 48KHz